 - Holding a piece of carrot, place your hand over her mouth and let him nibble on it with his teeth.

-- Now move the treat away from their face as they keep sniffing after it.
-While you offer them more bites of carrot.
+- Now move the treat away from their face as they sniff after it.
+At the same time, you offer them more bites of carrots.

 - Reward the horse for any head movement that puts pressure on the bit by giving an extra bite or two of food when needed (this is called luring).

-You can also try rubbing some sugar cubes along the top edge of their lips until he becomes interested enough to open up his mouth.
+You can also try rubbing some sugar cubes along the top edge of their lips until he becomes interested enough to open his mouth.
 Take a few gentle nips at them.
-Then simply drop one into each corner of their jawline inside their cheek pouch so they have to quickly close their mouth.
+Then drop one into each corner of their jawline inside their cheek pouch so they can quickly close their mouth.

 If your horse is still too nervous, you can try rubbing them along the top edge of his lips and then taking a few gentle nips at him so he becomes used to the pressure.
-You could also place some sugar cubes in each corner of his jawline inside his cheek pouch until he has to quickly close it again (this will make sure they are not able to spit out the cube).
+You could also place some sugar cubes in each corner of his jawline inside his cheek pouch until he has to close it again quickly (this will ensure they cannot spit out the cube).

 Increase the pressure in the horse bit area gradually.
 Keep going until your horse gives it in.